Dorothy Percy, Countess of Northumberland: Marriage and children

-Dorothy married secondly, in 1594 (this time with the Queen's full approval), Henry Percy, 9th Earl of Northumberland, known as "The Wizard Earl", but the marriage was not a success, and they later separated.
+Shortly after her first husband's death in 1594, Dorothy married Henry Percy, 9th Earl of Northumberland, known as "The Wizard Earl".
+It has been suggested that the queen engineered the marriage to prevent the earl marrying Lady Arbella Stuart, but it is likely that it was intended to cement a political union between her brother and the earl.
+The subsequent falling out of the two men caused problems for Dorothy and in 1599 she separated from her husband and moved to Essex House.
 In 1605, the earl was sent to the Tower of London on suspicion of involvement in the Gunpowder Plot, and he was not freed until after his wife's death.